-The District does not currently have any nonspendable, restricted or assigned fund balances.
-The District has \$7,000,000 committed to complete the Main Gate Safety Improvement Project and other storm drain, sewer and water infrastructure improvements, some of which have not yet been identified.
+The District has committed \$4,607,566 to complete the Main Gate Safety Improvement Project and other storm drain, sewer and water infrastructure improvements, some of which have not yet been identified, as required by the financing agreement.
+The Board has restricted \$200,000 for future projects.

+The District does not currently have any nonspendable or assigned fund balances.
 In circumstances when an expenditure is made for a purpose for which amounts are available in multiple fund balance classifications, fund balance is depleted in the order of restricted, committed, assigned or unassigned.